Turn your Dream Admit into Reality

 • Prepare for a career in global finance

 There are also student-run finance clubs, alumni events, and group projects to help you make strong connections.
+These opportunities are designed to enhance your learning and provide a platform for networking with industry leaders.

 LSE MSc Finance Rankings & Recognition